10 Beer Trends Your Restaurant Needs To Know

 Brewers have done extensive hop research, so you don’t have to.
 Here are the trendiest beers in 2017:

 Some may react to this trend with a pinched face, but sours are making their way into the mainstream.
-From fruit-infused sours to dry-hopped sours, tart and hoppy flavors should be on your drink menu.
+From fruit-infused sours to dry-hopped sours, tart and hoppy flavours should be on your drink menu.

 Beyond the typical coffee-infused stout, coffee is making its way into a number of different style beers.
 From light bodied cream ales to IPAs – brewers are creating coffee beer to be served morning, noon, and night.

-“Juicy” has been used to describe beers that have flavors of certain tropical flavors and aromas.
+“Juicy” has been used to describe beers that have flavours of certain tropical flavours and aromas.
 This includes, tastes and smells of mango, papaya, passionfruit and papaya.
 Are IPA drinkers really ready to trade in notes of pine for notes of mango?
 It looks as though they are, and on BeerAdvocate‘s list of the Top 250 beers, 53 of the 80 single or double IPAs can be described as “juicy.”

 Over the last few years, cider has made its way to brewers, liquor stores, and even, fine dining menus.
 With an increasing demand, the hype is here to stay.
 Market Research Future predicts the cider market to 3.5% during 2016-2022, and of that market, pear ciders are expected to be the highest growing segment.